lujonathanh/lujonathanh.github.io/index.md

 I hope to design, secure, and translate computational tools that address healthcare challenges.
 My research interests are in **biomedical informatics, genomics, machine learning** (in the wild), **causal inference,** and **statistics.** Previously, I worked on inferring causal networks from gene expression time series and analyzing protein complex mass spectra.

-Beyond research and medicine, I care about educational outreach and making sure we have a livable planet for our children.
+Beyond research and medicine, I care about educational outreach and making sure we have a livable planet.

 **Email:** jhlu AT princeton DOT edu
 **[Curriculum Vitae](cv_2_6_19.pdf)**